 The formal decision to liquidate is made by the company’s directors and is solidified during a board meeting.
 Following this, shareholder approval is necessary, achieved through passing a resolution to liquidate the company.

-Once the IP is appointed, the direct involvement of the company’s directors in managing the business diminishes.
+Once the IP is appointed, the company’s directors’ direct involvement in managing the business diminishes.
 Directors’ main responsibility shifts to supporting the IP by providing thorough and accurate details about the company’s financial affairs, assets, and liabilities.

 When you decide to liquidate your company, it essentially means you’re handing over control.

-The IP will take over all creditor communications, deal with staff, suppliers, HMRC and all other formal aspects of closing the company.
-Assets will be sold to pay creditors, with any debts not covered formally written off with the dissolution of the company.
+The IP will take over all creditor communications, deal with staff, suppliers, HMRC, and all other formal aspects of closing the company.
+Assets will be sold to pay creditors, and any debts not covered will be formally written off with the company’s dissolution.

 3 Processes to Liquidate a Company you do not Want to run Anymore